The one thing you’re overlooking when evaluating workforce assessments

 Whether you’re a client of an assessment provider, working with a consultant, or still in the market, understanding the science behind a workforce assessment system can have a dramatic impact on the success of your company.

-I recently sat down with my colleague, Greg Barnett, Ph.D., I/O psychologist, and SVP of Science at The Predictive Index (PI) to talk about the importance of scientific validity when it comes to workforce assessments.
+I recently sat down with, Greg Barnett, Ph.D., I/O psychologist, and SVP of Science at The Predictive Index (PI) to talk about the importance of scientific validity when it comes to workforce assessments.

 Q. Why is scientific validity so important when considering which assessment to use?